FoxDenHome/core/README.md

 ## TODO IMMEDIATE

-Add option to opt-out of critical provisioning to /etc/hosts
+- Add option to opt-out of critical provisioning to /etc/hosts

+- Allow rsync access to mirror.foxden.network for all

 ## END TODO